2020/21 Full-time Undergraduate course

 The A Level requirement for this course is BBB.

-* Applicants can satisfy the requirement for an A-Level Grade B by substituting a combination of alternative qualifications recognised by the University.
+You may satisfy the requirement for one A Level B grade by substituting a combination of alternative qualifications to the same standard as recognised by the University.

 Overall International Baccalaureate profile minimum 26 points (13 at higher level).